Knox-AAU/PreprocessingLayer_Nordjyske/README.md

 limited.
 However, if you have any questions or stumble upon something that has not clearly been described, please contact one of the developers at: <nvisti18@student.aau.dk>

-However, make sure to have researched the issue before reaching out and to document the issue of question elaborately.
+However, make sure to have researched the issue before reaching out and to document the issue in question elaborately.

 ## Contributing